Suzuki GT750 Oil Pump

 Pump Valve

-74 oil pump top cover showing actuator arm and hardened pin
+74 oil pump top cover showing actuator arm and hardened pin 76 on oil pump dispensed with the hardened pin.

 1974 L model pump uses a hardened pin in the top cover